Bearer/bearer-rules/README.md

 ## :question: FAQs

+### How can I update an existing Bearer rule?

+If you'd like to suggest an improvement or expansion to an existing rule in this repo, that's great news!
+Check out (our guide here)[https://docs.bearer.com/guides/custom-rule/#the-rule-configuration-file] for further context on the understanding rule syntax and accepted YAML attributes.

 ### How can I run my own version of these rules with Bearer?

 Simple!
 Fork this repository, and, when running Bearer, disable default rules and instead pull your forked rules from an external directory.